tylerbcrawford/monsterr-media-server/docs/installation.md

 3. **Configure Network and Domain**

    a.
 Network Setup
-   - Set static IP (recommended) or configure DDNS for dynamic IP
+   - Configure your network settings:
-   - Configure port forwarding for ports 80, 443, and 81
+     * Set up port forwarding for ports 80, 443, and 81
-   - Ensure your router allows these ports through the firewall
+     * Ensure your router allows these ports through the firewall
+     * Choose between static IP or dynamic IP (DDNS)
+   - For custom SSH port:
+     * The installer will prompt for custom SSH port configuration
+     * UFW will be automatically configured for your chosen port

    b.
 Domain Setup
    1. Static IP Setup:
       - Log in to your domain registrar (e.g., Namecheap, Cloudflare)
       - Create an A record pointing your domain to your server's IP
       - Create CNAME records for subdomains (or a wildcard *.domain.com)
-      - In config.env, set DOMAIN="yourdomain.com"
+      - During installation, choose 'n' when asked about DDNS
+      - Enter your domain when prompted

    2. Dynamic IP Setup (DDNS):
-      - Sign up at a DDNS provider (e.g., Dynu, DuckDNS)
+      - Sign up at a DDNS provider (e.g., Dynu)
-      - Obtain a hostname (e.g., myhome.dynu.net)
+      - Create a dynamic DNS hostname (e.g., myhome.dynu.net)
-      - Run our DDNS setup script:
-        ```bash
-        sudo ./scripts/setup_ddns_dynu.sh
-        ```
+      - Get your API credentials from Dynu
+      - During installation, when prompted:
+        * Choose "y" when asked about using dynamic IP with DDNS
+        * Enter your Dynu hostname
+        * Enter your API key (Note: This will be stored in config.env.
+Consider using external secrets management for production)
-      - The script will:
+      - The installer will automatically:
         * Configure automatic IP updates
         * Set up a systemd service for updates
         * Update your config.env with the DDNS hostname